Understanding require and Friends in Ruby

 without managing the load path, the best way would have been to generate the

-full path to that file and pass it as an argument to require
+full path to that file and pass it as an argument to require.
+It would look

 something like this: